apache/mynewt-site/docs/chapter3/newt_tool_reference.md

 import | newt target import ex_tgt_1 < exported_targets.txt | Imports the target configuration for 'ex_tgt_1' in 'exported_targets.txt'.
 import | newt target import -a < in_targets.txt | Imports all the targets specified in the file named `in_targets.txt`.
-A sample file is shown after this table. size   | newt target size blink_nordic | Inspects and lists the RAM and Flash memory use by each component (object files and libraries) of the target.
+A sample file is shown after this table. size   | newt target size blink_nordic | Inspects and lists the RAM and Flash memory use by each component (object files and libraries) of the target. download  | newt target -v -lVERBOSE download blinky | Downloads `blinky.elf.bin` to the hardware in verbose mode with logging turned on at VERBOSE level. debug | newt target debug blinky  | Downloads `blinky.elf.bin` to the hardware, opens up a gdb session with `blinky.elf` in the terminal, and halts for further input in gdb.

 Example content for `in_targets.txt` file used for importing targets `test3` and `test4`.